 The DBE Program seeks to ensure nondiscrimination in the award and administration of federally assisted contracts and to create a level playing field on which DBEs can compete fairly for federally assisted contracts.
 The FTA Office of Civil Rights is responsible for monitoring FTA recipients' DBE programs and ensuring their compliance with DBE regulations.
-The Commission's DBE Program was last submitted and approved by FTA in 2019.
+The Commission's DBE Program was last submitted in January 2022.